Accomplish More with Appropriate Rewardsby

 Much of human behavioral psychology can be explained by the simple phrase “Behavior that is rewarded is repeated.”
 This is true even when you reward yourself for your own behavior.

 To accomplish more right here, right now, identify in advance a “reward” that you’ll bestow upon yourself for completing a desired task.
-This can be especially applied during the busy season, with return after return to be filed for your clients.
+This can be especially applied during the busy season, as you prepare return after return for your clients.

 Easy Does It